-Bicycle Lane Accidents
+Bicycle Lane Accidents in Boston

-Top-Rated Boston Bicycle Accident Lawyers
+Top-Rated Massachusetts Bicycle Accident Lawyers

 Over the years, Boston and Cambridge have developed impressive networks of bicycle lanes.
 Years ago, the cities painted traditional conventional bike lanes.
 Now, both cities have also added protected bike lanes in many areas (also called separated bike lanes or cycle tracks).
 These separate the bike lane from traffic with curbing, raised pavement, bollards, flex posts, landscaping or a row of parked cars.